-Before you MagnaCleanse a system, it’s important to drain it completely, then connect the MagnaClease RapidFlush filter to your system valves using the provided hoses.
+Firstly, before you MagnaCleanse a system, it's important to drain it completely.
+Then, connect the MagnaClease RapidFlush filter to your system valves using the provided hoses.
 The MagnaCleanse cleaning solution can then be added to the system.
-By combining the flush components with quality cleaning chemicals, you’ll have a special formula ready to intensely clean your system at a high strength.
+By combining the flush components with quality cleaning chemicals - you’ll have a special formula ready to intensely clean your system at a high strength.
 The sludge will be collected in the filter which can be easily disposed of.

-An engineer will then pump a chemical solution through the system, which will remove the debris and rust we mentioned earlier.
+The engineer will then pump a chemical solution through the system removing any debris and rust - replenishing your boiler.
 The solution will include a descaling agent as well as other chemicals that will prevent rust from forming.
 The waste materials will then be collected and disposed of safely by an engineer.

-The power flush can be quite a lengthy process, but the results will be more than worth the wait.
-The process could take from around 5 hours to 10 hours, but this completely depends on a number of factors:
+The power flush can be a lengthy process, but the results will be more than worth the wait.
+This could take from around 5 hours to 10 hours, depending on these factors:

-Throughout the process, an engineer will look for other problems, such as any current blockages or potential new blockages that could occur in the future.
+Throughout the process, an engineer will look for other problems.
+These include any current or potential new blockages that could occur in the future.
 Some boiler components may need replacing or cleaning to ensure it doesn’t run into any more problems.
-If your boiler hasn’t had a flush for some time, or if it is clear your boiler isn’t in the best condition, the process may require more time to be completed.
+Haven’t had your boiler flushed for some time? isn’t in the best condition?
+Then this procedure will require more time to be completed.

 A chemical flush is a more basic version of the powerflush but can be just as effective.
 The chemicals are flushed through the system using gravity instead of a pump.
 As the cleaner is flushed around the system from the boiler, any debris will be caught by a magnetic filter and removed from the system.

-When the work is complete, an engineer will be able to show how much your system has improved after the flush by measuring radiator temperature and comparing it to what it was previously.
+When the work is complete, an engineer will be able to show how much your system has improved after the flush.
+This is done by measuring radiator temperature and comparing it to what it was previously.